 The allowance for transportation shall not exceed the actual cost of the cheapest form of public or private transportation available, plus such amount as SCHHSA determines to be necessary to meet minimum needs for food during the period of the trip.

-GENERAL ASSISTANCE POLICIES

 Section 32.
-Medically Indigent Program:
+Medically Indigent Program (Revised October 2021)

 a.
 Welfare and Institutions Code imposes upon counties a duty to provide medical care to indigent persons not eligible for such care under other programs.
 Hunt v.
 Superior Court (1999) 90 Cal.Rptr.2d 236, 21 Cal.4th 984, 987 P 2d.
 705.